xerootg/cryze_v2/README.md

 ## Camera configurations
 There are three server types that the android container can provide, all three have advantages and disadvantages:
 - RTSP - Just works, but requires good hardware accelleration support, of which is flakey in Redroid.
-- MJPEG - visible in a browser, re-renderable in ffmpeg, but uses absolutely no hardware accelleration and will only accept one connection at a time so its best used for testing.
+- MJPEG - visible in a browser, re-renderable in ffmpeg, but uses absolutely no hardware accelleration.
+I get extremely low frame rates, like somewhere in the area of 4-5fps.
 - RAW - gives you a raw h264 stream straight out of the IotVideoPlayer library, which requires zero hardware accelleration.
-This will also only accept one connection at a time, but using ffmpeg, this gives you the best flexability and the best overall performance.
+Using this with ffmpeg gives you the best flexability and the best overall performance.

 The CAMERA_IDS variable is a comma seperated list of cameras, id:port:serverType